YWebCA/ywca-chapter04/generators/app/templates/_README.md

 This exercise corresponds to [this section of the text](http://eloquentjavascript.net/04_data.html#h_fkrGgDyRWc).

-1. Create a function named `properties`.
+1. Create a function named `methods`.

-2.  `properties` should accept one parameter.
+2.  `methods` should accept one parameter.

 3. The argument passed will have the methods `.setBark()`, `.getBark()`, `.bark()`, and `.isAGoodBoy()`.